census-instrumentation/opencensus-python/README.rst

 Requests
 ~~~~~~~~

-Census can trace HTTP requests made with the `Requests`_ library.
+Census can trace HTTP requests made with the `Requests package`_.
 The request URL,
 method, and status will be collected.

 You can enable Requests integration by specifying ``'requests'`` to ``trace_integrations``.